-Figure 6: Aircraft Station Antenna Pattern
+Figure 7: Aircraft Station Antenna Pattern (1st generation 4-antenna array)

 The beam produced by the aircraft antenna array is steered in both azimuth and elevation so that the main lobe tracks the ground station as the aircraft traverses its flight path.
-The off-axis radiation pattern shown in Figure 4-6 can be assumed to be the worst case for all main lobe pointing directions.
+The off-axis radiation pattern shown in Figure 6 can be assumed to be the worst case for all main lobe pointing directions.